thoughtspot/thoughtspot.github.io/_complex-search/pinboard-filters.md

 When you apply a filter, the pinboard is not automatically saved with your filter applied.
 This is to encourage ad hoc filtering.
 Therefore, people with read-only access can create pinboard filters.
-You must have edit access to the pinboard, and view access (or higher) to the underlying data source in order to save a pinboard filter.
+You must have edit access to the pinboard, and view access (or higher) to the underlying data source in order save a pinboard filter.

 Note that pinboard filters only apply to the tables and charts that are based on worksheets.
 If a pinboard also includes tables and charts that were created from underlying tables or on user uploaded data, the filters don’t apply to them.

-To create one filter that filters visualizations based on multiple Worksheets, you can link the Worksheet columns, at the Pinboard level.
-Refer to [Linked Pinboard filters]({{ site.baseurl }}/complex-search/linked-filters.html).

 ## Create a pinboard filter